-F. Model Extension: Persistent Shocks and Endogenous Separations role for job destruction.
+F. Model Extension: Persistent Shocks and Endogenous Separations

+In the main part of the paper we have kept the model simple in order to highlight the core mechanism - selection at the hiring stage - and its role for job-creation.
+However, it is possible that in reality idiosyncratic training costs - or more generally idiosyncratic productivity - are more persistent in a match and that idiosyncratic costs also play a role for job destruction.
 We now check whether our baseline results are robust to the following model extensions: We make idiosyncratic training costs persistent and also subject existing worker-firm matches to idiosyncratic cost shocks.
 Both features can lead to endogenous separations, either because the existing idiosyncratic cost realization exceeds the new period's firing cutoff or because a new draw makes matches unprofitable.
 The model is closely related to the model with endogenous separations in Fujita and Ramey (2012) but enriches it with a selection decision for new hires.